EIF4A: Genes

-In humans, the gene encoding eIF4A isoform I has a transcript length of 1741bp, contains 11 exons, and is located on chromosome 17.
-The genes for human isoforms II and III reside on chromosomes 3 and 17 respectively.
+In humans, the gene encoding EIF4A1 has a transcript length of 1741bp, contains 11 exons, and is located on chromosome 17.
+The genes for human paralogs II and III reside on chromosomes 3 and 17 respectively.

 Proteins

 The 407 residue, 46 kDa, protein eIF4A is the prototypical member of the DEAD box helicase family, so-called due to their conserved four-residue D-E-A-D sequence.
 This family of helicases is found in a range of prokaryotic and eukaryotic organisms including humans, wherein they catalyse a variety of processes including embryogenesis and RNA splicing as well as translation initiation.
 Crystallographic analysis of yeast eIF4A carried out by Carruthers et al. (2000) revealed that the molecule is approximately 80 Å in length and has a “dumbbell” shape where the proximal section represents an 11 residue (18 Å) linker postulated to confer a degree of flexibility and distension to the molecule in solution. eIF4A is an abundant cytoplasmic protein.

-Three isoforms of eIF4A exist; I and II share 95% amino acid similarity and have been found simultaneously in rabbit reticulocyte eIF4F in a ratio of 4:1, respectively.
-The third isoform; eIF4A III, which shares only 65% similarity to the other isoforms is believed to be a core component of the exon junction complex involved in pre-mRNA splicing.
+Three isoforms (specifically, paralogs) of eIF4A exist in humans; I and II share 95% amino acid similarity and have been found simultaneously in rabbit reticulocyte eIF4F in a ratio of 4:1, respectively.
+The third paralog; eIF4A III, which shares only 65% similarity to the other paralogs is believed to be a core component of the exon junction complex involved in pre-mRNA splicing.